 Use case Marketing campaign - you need assets, locations booked, websites created, approval to list goes on!
 What Business project should I start with?
-Project Management - This gives you a workflow of To do, In progress and Done, and ac issue types of Task and Sub-task.
-How can I do this?
+Project Management - This gives you a workflow of To do, In progressissue types of Task and Sub-task. ess and Done e, and ac How can I do this?
 Create a new task for each item of work that needs done.
-Give it a descriptive title to neveryone knows at a glance what it's for.
+Give it a descriptive title to meveryone knows at a glance what it's for.
 Add sub-tasks for any additional work that may need done, making sure you break big work into more manageable pieces.
 When the sub-tasks are done, you can complete the parent task.
-And your work is done. break big How would this look?
-Adamas Marketing Campaign / AMC-1 Submit website IA for approval Fedit Comment Assign More Stop Progress Done Admin Status: Type: Task Status: IN PROGRESS (View Workflow) Priority: Medium Resolution: Unresolved Labels: IA Website Description The website information architecture needs to be submitted for approval on the 30/5/18.
-It must contain: Home page Structure submitted for approval on the 30/5/18.
-It must contain: About page Services Attachments Attachments People Assignee: Reporter: Votes: Watchers: Dates Created: Updated: HipChat discuss Do you want to discuss this issue Can I make this easier?
-Don't forget you can add comments to your tasks, and mention peop mention.
-This makes sure everyone is aware of the work and tasks to and sub-tasks to track your work, it's also useful to remember you capage for your project by clicking on the project name in your sidebar of the issues in your project so you always know where you stand.
-If can also create you own dashboard with all the statistics you need, a your sidebar. that are need an view the A These view you need m led.
-Wher Activity an s give you ore detail Other customizations Marketing tasks can be very diverse and very specific in their require issues and make various fields 'required' to ensure they're always co fields in various ways (drop-down, multi-select, free text etc.) to mak can only select from your pre-defined selections, or can complete the Notifications can also be customized so that the right people are always ware the tasks and project are set up they way you work. ompleted cor se sure whoe e informatior rectly.
-Yo ver createn as they s
+And your work is don reak big How would this look?
+Adamas Marketing Campaign / AMC-1 Submit website IA for approval Edit People Assignee: Reporter: Votes: Watchers: Dates Created: Updated: Updated: HipChat discussi Do you want to d Connect Disr iscuss this issue Can I make this easier? mention.
+This makes sure everyone is aware of the work and tasks that are needed.
+Wher and sub-tasks to track your work, it's also useful to remember you can view the Activity an page for your project by clicking on the project name in your sidebar.
+These views give you of the issues in your project so you always know where you stand.
+If you need more detail can also create you own dashboard with all the statistics you need, and add a link to the d your sidebar.
+Marketing tasks can be very diverse and very specific in their requirements.
+You can custo ed.
+Wher ctivity an give you ore detail Other customizations

-Getting the hang of howJira Corecan be used?
+Getting the hang of how Jira Core can be used?
 Talk to your administrator about more ways you can customize your project to make sure it suits how you work.